 That’s where WordPress comes into the picture.
 WordPress can handle membership sites as well.
 All you need is a WordPress membership plugin like Restrict Content Pro.

-13. Business Opportunities Abound
+13. WordPress Business Opportunities Abound

 Real talk here: We’re a great example of how WordPress has created business opportunities.
 We saw the need for WordPress backups, so we built a WordPress backup plugin called BackupBuddy.
 And the rest is history.
-Now, we have customers all over the world, and have been in business since 2008.
+Now, we have customers all over the world and have been in business since 2008.
 And it’s all because of WordPress.

-14. The WordPress Community
+14. WordPress Has a Thriving Community

 More than any other software ecosystem, what makes WordPress unique is the community.
 You don’t see Microsoft Word or Google Doc groups getting together.
 But WordPress meetups are the real deal.